Customers in Times of Crisis: Even Less Rational than Usual

 On Optimove’s daily live stream #MarketingAmidCorona, where we touch everything marketing during this global crisis, we also had a chance to speak to Gilad Adler, a Clinical Psychologist.

-We talked to him about how consumer behavior and human behavior, in general, has changed since the outbreak of coronavirus.
+We talked to him about how consumer behavior and human behavior, in general, have changed since the outbreak of coronavirus.

 I’m sure you’ll find it very insightful.